Updated July 10, 2024

 For the vast majority of credit cards, the MSR, or Minimum Spend Requirement, unlocks a SUB, or sign-up bonus — every miles-and-points enthusiast’s goal and the backbone of the hobby.
 Each SUB fast tracks access to free hotel stays, flying in premium cabins, and cheaper travel costs.
+Therefore, it’s important to have a host of strategies at your fingertips on meeting Minimum Spend Requirements

 Before applying for a credit card, especially one with a substantial MSR, it’s critical to have a spending plan.